lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Bed-Density/README.md

 ![](https://github.com/lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Density/blob/master/image_output/2.png)

 After that we move to combine hospital beds data we collected in step 1 and hospital data per neighborhood collected in this step by matching hospital names using string matching package [FuzzyWuzzy](https://pypi.org/project/fuzzywuzzy/).

-The combined dataframe looks like this:
+The combined DataFrame looks like this:

 ![](https://github.com/lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Density/blob/master/image_output/6.png)